ststolz/Peer-Grading-Tool/README.md

 ## Getting it up and running

-This is only for a fast overview.
-For learning how to use this tool, refer to section _Installation_.
+![Sheet generation process of Peer-Grading Tool](images/sheet-generation-process-of-peer-grading-tool.gif) --

-![Sheet generation process of Peer-Grading Tool](images/sheet-generation-process-of-peer-grading-tool.gif)
+_The intention of this animation is a fast overview.
+For learning how to use this tool, refer to section **Installation**_.

 ### Create a new Google Spreadsheet